Jaya-Krishna-Jasti/Asses-gitlab/README.md

-# 1. Write a Ruby or Bash script that will print usernames of all users on a Linux system together with their home directories.
+# 1. Write a Ruby or Bash script that will print the usernames of all users on a Linux system together with their home directories.
 Here&#39;s some example output:

 		gitlab:/home/gitlab